wallarm/product-documentation/docs/4.4/admin-en/configuration-guides/protecting-against-bola.md

 1. If the trigger reaction is **Denylist IP address**, open Wallarm Console → **IP lists** → **Denylist** and check that the source IP address is blocked.

     If the trigger reaction is **Graylist IP address**, check the section **IP lists** → **Graylist** of Wallarm Console.
-1. Open the section **Events** and check that requests are displayed in the list as BOLA attack.
+1. Open the section **Attacks** and check that requests are displayed in the list as BOLA attack.

     ![BOLA attack in the UI](../../images/user-guides/events/bola-attack.png)